Skip to contents

 [Experimental]

-The align_reorder() function differs from align_order() in that the wts argument in align_order() must return atomic weights for each observation.
+The align_reorder() function differs from align_order() in that the weights argument in align_order() must return atomic weights for each observation.
 In contrast, the stat argument in align_reorder() can return more complex structures, such as hclust or dendrogram, among others.

 Typically, you can achieve the functionality of align_reorder() using align_order() by manually extracting the ordering information from the statistic.

-Axis Alignment for Observations
+Discrete Axis Alignment

 It is important to note that we consider rows as observations, meaning vec_size(data)/NROW(data) must match the number of observations along the axis used for alignment (x-axis for a vertical stack layout, y-axis for a horizontal stack layout).